 Genesis Chapter 2: Then the man said, “This at last is bone of my bonesand flesh of my flesh;she shall be called Woman,because she was taken out of Man.”
 Therefore a man leaves his father and his mother and cleaves to his wife, and they become one flesh.
 And the man and his […]

 If you have followed my work for any amount of time you know that I absolutely LOVE typology in Scripture.
 I wish I was smarter because I would love to write a book on my favorite types in Salvation History.
-The CCC, in paragraph 128, states “The Church, as early as apostolic times, and then constantly in […]
+The CCC, in paragraph 128, states “The Church, as early as apostolic times, and then […]

 Did you know that Jesus was not the first in scripture to undergo a “Passion”?
 Jesus was not the first to cross the Kidron Valley at night, not the first to climb the Mount of Olives in sorrow, nor the first shepherd to be struck so that the sheep might scatter!
 Have you ever heard of the passion of KingDavid?
 Read 2 Samuel 15 through 20… here are the highlights!

 Who is the first person in the Bible to be called the “son of God”?
 If you answered Jesus, you would be incorrect.
 Actually, that title was bestowed on an individual about 1000 years before Christ was conceived.
 2 Samuel 7: from the time that I appointed judges over my people Israel; and I will give you […]